Fallen angel

-Fallen angels are angels who were expelled from heaven.
-The literal term "fallen angel" doesn't appear in any Abrahamic religious texts, but is used to describe angels cast out of heaven or angels who sinned.
-Such angels often tempt humans to sin.
+Fallen angels are angels who were expelled from Heaven.
+The literal term "fallen angel" does not appear in any Abrahamic religious texts, but is used to describe angels cast out of heaven.
+Such angels are often described as corrupting humanity by teaching forbidden knowledge or by tempting them into sin.
+Common motifs for their expulsion are lust, pride, envy, or an attempt to usurp divinity.

-The idea of fallen angels derived from the Book of Enoch, a Jewish pseudepigraph, or the assumption that the "sons of God" (בני האלוהים) mentioned in Genesis 6:1–4 are angels.
-In the period immediately preceding the composition of the New Testament, some sects of Judaism, as well as many Christian Church Fathers, identified these same "sons of God" as fallen angels.
-During the late Second Temple period the biblical giants were sometimes considered the monstrous offspring of fallen angels and human women.
-In such accounts, God sends the Great Deluge to purge the world of these creatures; their bodies are destroyed, yet their peculiar souls survive, thereafter roaming the earth as demons.
-Rabbinic Judaism and Christian authorities after the third century rejected the Enochian writings and the notion of an illicit union between angels and women producing giants.
-Christian theology indicates the sins of fallen angels occur before the beginning of human history.
-Accordingly, fallen angels became identified with those led by Lucifer in rebellion against God, also equated with demons.
+The earliest appearance of the concept of fallen angels may be found in Canaanite beliefs about the bənē hāʾĔlōhīm ('sons of God'), expelled from the divine court.
+Hêlêl ben Šāḥar is thrown down from heaven for claiming equality with ʻElyōn.
+Such stories were later collected in the Hebrew Bible (Christian Old Testament) and appear in pseudepigraphic Jewish apocalyptic literature.
+The concept of fallen angels derives from the assumption that the "sons of God" (בני האלוהים) mentioned in Genesis 6:1–4 or the Book of Enoch are angels.
+In the period immediately preceding the composition of the New Testament, some groups of Second Temple Judaism identified these "sons of God" as fallen angels.

+During the late Second Temple period the Nephilim were considered to be the monstrous offspring of fallen angels and human women.
+In such accounts, God sends the Great Deluge to purge the world of these creatures; their bodies are destroyed, yet their souls survive, thereafter roaming the earth as demons.
+Rabbinic Judaism and early Christian authorities after the third century rejected the Enochian writings and the notion of an illicit union between angels and women.